Post: 9 Predictive Analytics Strategies for Talent Acquisition in 2026

 - Signals of depth vs. surface exposure: Outcome quantification (“reduced processing time by 40%”), tool stack combinations that imply advanced usage, and multi-year application in progressively complex contexts all indicate depth.
 Single-mention skills without context indicate familiarity at most.

 - Integration point: Depth scores feed directly into automated resume scoring workflows.
-See our guide on automated resume scoring for recruitment optimization for the full scoring architecture.
+Our guide to 11 essential automation metrics for recruitment covers the full scoring architecture.

 - Model requirement: Depth scoring requires a trained NLP layer, not simple regex matching.
 This is one of the judgment points where AI belongs in the pipeline — after deterministic field extraction has already run.